15 Brilliant Ways to Use a Hundred Chart

 Hundred charts are an amazing tool for teaching all sorts of math skills: counting, adding, multiplication, problem solving, skip counting and more.
-Grab your free hundred chart below and then try out our 15 favorite ways to use it!
+These hundred chart activities are the gift that keeps on giving!
+Grab your free hundred chart below and then try out our 15 favorite ways to use it.

 Before I go any further, I better stop and explain why our hundred chart includes numbers up to 120.
-Kinda’ weird, but I promise it’s not a mistake.
+I promise this isn’t a mistake!

 How to Use the Hundred Chart